 Havana is the center of all things Cuban, and as we stroll these streets it is like being on a movie set.
 Classic American cars from the 1940s and 1950s cruise wide boulevards while paint peels from glorious Spanish colonial buildings.
 Old men in straw hats puff on huge Cuban cigars and while music fills the air.
-Begin our day in Old Havana at a community social project at Belen Convent, discussing humanitarian assistance programs with the volunteers.
-While touring the facility with director Lourdes Bartolí, meet the senior citizens and young children participating in program activities.
-Continue to a public library, where we meet librarian Adrian Guerra and local children.
-Present the children with Spanish versions of popular books and share your favorite classic tales.
-Interact with the locals as we explore an art market along the harbor’s edge.
-Our last dinner in Cuba is at a local restaurant.
-Tonight, we have organized an optional excursion to the famed Buena Vista Social Club (at your own expense).
+Tour Old Havana before stopping at a community social project.
+The Arte Corte project began as a vocational program training hairdressers and barbers, but now supports a senior home and children's park.
+Interact with the locals as we explore an art market.
 (B,L,D)

 Havana / Miami

-Our Cuba people-to-people travel program begins in Miami with a briefing and welcome reception before an overnight at the Miami Airport Marriott.
-(Meals Aloft)
+Our Cuba people-to-people travel program begins in Miami with a briefing and welcome reception before an overnight at the Cambria Suites Miami Airport.

 Miami / Havana

 Board our charter flight to Havana.
-Stop at a sustainable farm which supplies on of Cuba’s best private restaurants – Il Divino – where we enjoy lunch.
-Explore the neighborhood where artist Jose Fuster launched a community beautification project.
-The neighborhood has become a living canvas and our conversations with residents focus on the transformative power of art.
 Discuss Havana’s past and future with our local guide while stopping at iconic sites such as Revolution Square.
-Enjoy dinner in Old Havana and stroll to the famed Floridita bar, a favorite haunt of Hemingway.
-Spend four nights at the Hotel Melia Habana.
-(L,D)
+Enjoy dinner in Old Havana at La Imprinta and stroll to the famed Floridita bar, a favorite haunt of Hemingway known as the “Cradle of the Daiquiri”.
+Our path takes us along a lively pedestrian boulevard, where we mingle with locals out for an evening walk.
+Spend four nights at the Hotel Melia Cohiba or similar.(D)

 Havana: Vinales Valley Day Trip